 |

-AED 40 (Approximately) |
+AED 30 (Approximately) |

 When eating the Dubai street food, it is important to maintain safety, and for this, there are some hygiene tips that one should follow: -

-For the 2025/2026, the Dubai food market's main focus is on sustainability, as the maximum number of people are demanding products that align with environmental practices.
+For 2025/2026, the Dubai food market's main focus is on sustainability, as the maximum number of people are demanding products that align with environmental practices.
 The street food market in Dubai is continuously developing plant-based halal products, like meat substitutes, catering to all customers.
 Apart from this, food nutrition conferences are organised in the city on food waste and sustainability innovation.
 For nurturing sustainability, Gulfood 2026 has been developed.
 It commits to green logistics, smart sourcing, and technological innovations.

 Q1.
 What are the best street foods to try in Dubai in 2025-2026?